Latin: Numbers

 In ancient times, numbers in Latin were written only with letters.
 Today, the numbers can be written with the Arabic numbers as well as with Roman numerals.
 The numbers 1, 2 and 3 and every whole hundred from 200 to 900 are declined as nouns and adjectives, with some differences.

 The numbers from 4 to 100 do not change their endings.
 As in modern descendants such as Spanish, the gender for naming a number in isolation is masculine, so that "1, 2, 3" is counted as ūnus, duo, trēs.

 Example text

 Commentarii de Bello Gallico, also called De Bello Gallico (The Gallic War), written by Gaius Julius Caesar, begins with the following passage:

-The same text may be marked for all long vowels (before any possible elisions at word boundary) with apices over vowel letters, including customarily before "nf" and "ns" where a long vowel is automatically produced:
+The same text may be marked for all long vowels (before any possible elisions at word boundary) with apices over vowel letters, including customarily before nf and ns where a long vowel is automatically produced:

+An example of Late Latin is the Latin Vulgate by Saint Jerome.
+Below is Psalm One (Psalmum Unum) from the Clementine Vulgate.